pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`dual_stick_shooter`

-This Python code demonstrates the implementation of a dual-stick shooter game using the Arcade library.
-It illustrates how to handle player movement and shooting controls using both keyboard inputs and a dual-analog stick controller, showcasing how to interpret controller input values and translate them into in-game actions like player movement, rotating the player sprite, firing bullets, and controlling enemy sprites.
-The code also includes functionalities like spawning enemies, collision detection, game over conditions, and score tracking.
+This example is a demonstration of game development using the Arcade library in Python.
+It depicts the creation of a dual-stick shooter game where players can use either a game controller, if present, or keyboard controls.
+The game involves a player sprite that moves and shoots at spawning enemy sprites, scoring points for each enemy defeated.
+The player sprite's movement and shooting directions are managed either by the controller or keyboard inputs.
+If an enemy reaches the player sprite, the game is over.
+The example employs a variety of concepts such as object-oriented programming (creation of Player, Enemy, and Game classes), usage of internal library functions for sprite list creation, collision detection, scheduled tasks, keyboard and controller input mapping, and rendering game visuals.

 easing_example_1.py
 -------------------